1963 Bob & Earl – Harlem Shuffle

 The Hollywood Flames had several members who successfully wrote and recorded music independently of the group.
 Most notable was Bobby Byrd, who later changed his name to Bobby Day.
-Bobby had some success as a solo artist in the late fifties, but the success wasn’t lasting.
+Bobby had some success as a solo artist with Rock-In Robin in the late fifties, but the success wasn’t lasting.

 Determined to make a success of Bob & Earl, Earl recruited a replacement for Bob in 1962 and began recording again.
 The new Bob was Bobby Relf, who had previously gone by Bobby Garrett and Bobby Valentino while in at least four other groups (including two groups that included the future star, Barry White).

 Their first charting single was Don’t Ever Leave Me.
 The record peaked at only #85 in 1962.
 Their other charting single was Harlem Shuffle, which reached #41 in 1963.
 Bob and Earl wrote the song themselves, although several sources show that they based the song on the Northern Soul tune Slauson Shuffletime by Round Robin.
 Harlem Shuffle initially failed to chart in the UK.
 Repeated efforts to follow up that single failed to reach the charts.